 This exclusive leveraged an existing publisher relationship, which was built through previous offerings of other top-quality travel projects with high potential for virality.
 Yahoo Travel published it in January 2016.
 Yahoo is another example of a high-tier publisher that routinely attaches the nofollow tag to all external links.
 Despite this, we saw incredible success.
 What started as a nofollow link ended up earning a ton of traction through natural syndication:

 - More than 700 total pickups, including Today, Elle, Condé Nast Traveler, Travel + Leisure, and Business Insider

 - Nearly a third of the placements were dofollow links

 - More than 23,000 social shares

 The biggest takeaway from these campaigns?
 One nofollow link may not garner your content the attention and power you’d like, but leveraging the influence of publishers and understanding syndication networks may make that initial nofollow link worthwhile.
 The more shareable and emotionally driven your content, the more likely your project will earn a high level of natural syndication.
-Rather than pressuring a publisher for a dofollow and risking a relationship, in-house content marketers and content marketing agencies should have faith that the power of your content can still make its rounds on the Internet.
+Rather than pressuring a publisher for a dofollow and risking a relationship, in-house content marketers and content marketing agencies should have faith that powerful content can still make its rounds on the Internet.
 Happy link-hunting!